-Furthermore, all 14 mandatory PAI indicators, as stated in Annex I of Regulation (EU) 2018/2088, are currently assessed at holding level to the extent that data is available, in both absolute terms and in comparison with industry peers, as part of the investment process and the holistic assessment of company quality.
+Furthermore, all mandatory PAI indicators of table 1 of Annex I of Regulation (EU) 2018/2088 and two voluntary PAI indicators of tables 2 and 3 of Annex I of Regulation (EU) 2018/2088, are currently assessed at holding level to the extent that data is available, in both absolute terms and in comparison with industry peers, as part of the investment process and the holistic assessment of company quality.
 The team reviews the most up to date PAI data extracted from service providers' databases and ensures that selected investments are not outliers in any of their actual PAI performances.

-Following the requirements of Regulation (EU) 2019/2088, and the information to be disclosed pursuant to Article 11(2) of that Regulation, the Investment Manager will publish the information on principal adverse impacts on sustainability factors in the annual report referred to in Article 69 of Directive 2009/65/EC in due course and in line with regulatory requirements.
+Following the requirements of Regulation (EU) 2019/2088, and the information to be disclosed pursuant to Article 11(2) of that Regulation, the Investment Manager publishes the information on principal adverse impacts on sustainability factors in the annual report referred to in Article 69 of Directive 2009/65/EC.